-I wonder if he knew how strong the love is that many of us feel toward him. he wasn’t Brad Pitt or George Clooney.
+I wonder if he knew how beloved he was by his viewers like me.
+He wasn’t Brad Pitt or George Clooney.
 He was never the “most sexy man in Hollywood.”
-But we love him more than a lot actors and feel his loss especially.
+But we love him more than a lot of other actors and feel his loss especially.
 I suppose it is a very common experience to love an actor so much that you feel like you are friends even if you’ve never met.
 We feel that way, but we have to remind ourselves that the feeling is not mutual.
 He or she doesn’t know us, hasn’t seen us in hours and hours of emotional situations, does not have heroic associations with us, has not wept at our suffering etc.

 He died young (only 46) from a heroin overdose.
 Now, I’m just speculating here.
 Don’t freak out over what I’m about to say.
 In fact, if you disagree, feel free to leave a comment and explain where I’m off base.
 But if someone is going to die, is there any better way to go than by a heroin overdose?

-And of course I do not want to suggest that heroin or any drug is anything but dangerous.
-And the dangers of drugs runs from a little to extremely dangerous, with heroin being probably the most extremely dangerous because of the risk of addiction and self-destruction.
+And of course, I do not want to suggest that heroin or any drug is anything but dangerous.
+And the dangers of drugs run from a little to extremely dangerous, with heroin being probably the most extremely dangerous because of the risk of addiction and self-destruction.
 So I’m not saying drugs are okay.